-This is the Terms of Reference (ToR) for the UNDP-GEF Midterm Review (MTR) of the full-sized project titled "Production of sustainable, renewable biomass-based charcoal for the iron and steel industry in Brazil" implemented through the UNDP and the Ministry of Environment, which is to be undertaken in 2019.
-The project started on the June 12th, 2015 and is in its third year of implementation.
+This is the Terms of Reference (ToR) for the UNDP-GEF Midterm Review (MTR) of the full-sized project titled Sustainable Land Use Management in the Semiarid Region of Northeast Brazil (Sergipe) implemented through the UNDP and the Ministry of Environment, which is to be undertaken in 2019.
+The project started on June 8th, 2015 and is in its third year of implementation.
 This ToR sets out the expectations for this MTR.
 The MTR process must follow the guidance outlined in the document Guidance For Conducting Midterm Reviews of UNDP-Supported, GEF-Financed Projects (attached1).